 EDWARDS, Francis W. 286.
 Serjeant.
 Entered France 2/06/1915.
 Discharged 8/09/1919.
 Entitled to 1914/15 Star trio.

 EDWARDS, Frederick.
 1266.
 Serjeant.
 3rd Troop, 'A' Squadron.
 Discharged 31/05/1919.
-Entitled to British War Medal and Victory Medal but Medal Index Card noted medals to be destroyed.
+Entitled to British War and Victory Medals and noting that his Medal Index Card noted medals to be destroyed.
 Returned from Bolivia to enlist and was an Anglo-Argentinian Railway staff member.
 Lived in South America post-war and attended third KEH re-union in South American in 1945.

 EDWARDS, Harry.
 779. Corporal.
 Entered France 20/10/1915.
 Discharged 4/04/1919.
 Corporal H. Edwards, King Edward’s Horse, late Loyal North Lancashire Regiment.
 Queen’s South Africa 1899-1902, 2 clasps, Cape Colony, South Africa 1902 (7618 Pte., L.N.
 Lanc.
 Regt.); 1914-15 Star (779 Pte., K. Edw.
 H.); British War and Victory Medals (779 Cpl., K. Edw.
 H.).
 Medals sold at auction by Dix Noonan Webb, UK, March 2015 and photograph shown with their courtesy.